JoshuaKasa/WhisperFlow/README.md

 ### Examples

-Check out these whimsical examples showcasing the infinite storage prowess of WhisperFlow:
+These are some examples showcasing the infinite storage prowess of WhisperFlow:

-- Hiding an entire collection of cat memes within a mesmerizing video montage.
+- Hiding an entire collection of memes inside a 1 second long video.
-- Concealing a confidential document within a whimsical dance routine video.
+- Sharing .exe files through Gmail under video format.
-- Storing an entire backup of your favorite TV series as a seemingly innocent video masterpiece.
+- Storing tons of data inside a YouTube video.

 ### Contributing